Create a Let's Encrypt wildcard certificate

 - Does the target system expect

-fullchain.pemor separate certificate components? - Is the private key accepted or does it need to be converted to another format?
+fullchain.pemor separate certificate components? - Does it accept the private key, or must the key be converted to another format?

 - Is there a documented process for the next renewal?